1953 Argentine Grand Prix

 - Alberto Ascari's third Grand Slam;

-- debut and first points of Oscar Galvez;
+- Oscar Galvez' debut and first points;

 - Cooper team's debut.